wellcomecollection/docs/rfcs/037-api-faceting-principles/README.md

 ## Open questions

-- Are these rules sufficient to tell us what we expect regarding empty buckets?
-Namely, that they should only be present when necessary to satisfy principle (6).
+- ~~Are these rules sufficient to tell us what we expect regarding empty buckets?
+Namely, that they should only be present when necessary to satisfy principle (6).~~ Yes, they are.
-- Are there cases when aggregations/filters should be named differently to rule (1)?
-For example, if we want to aggregate on an `id` property is it sufficient to use the name of the identified entity (eg, `a.b` rather than `a.b.id`)?
+- ~~Are there cases when aggregations/filters should be named differently to rule (1)?
+For example, if we want to aggregate on an `id` property is it sufficient to use the name of the identified entity (eg, `a.b` rather than `a.b.id`)?~~ Yes, clarified above.